nikeshnazareth/verifiable-voting/cartoon/design/script.md

 The verifiable voting scheme ensures that a population of registered voters can securely collect and publish anonymous ballots without the need for trust.

-The procedure for identifying legitimate voters is intentionally left open.
+However, the procedure for identifying legitimate voters is intentionally left open.
 Some simple cases are provided as options, but more complex criteria can easily be integrated.

 One important principle to consider when designing custom criteria is that identifying eligible voters, and registering those voters are two distinct activities, and should be isolated from each other.